AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

    If you are working on the scenario in the Scenario editor, click the left arrow ![](assets/exit-editing-arrow.png) near the upper-left corner of the window.

 1. Click the **[!UICONTROL History]** tab near the upper-left corner of the page
-1. (Optional) For detailed information about a selected scenario run, including which bundles were processed, click the **[!UICONTROL Details]** link.
+1. (Optional) For detailed information about a selected scenario run, including which bundles were processed, click the **[!UICONTROL Details]** button in the line for that execution.

    For more information on processing bundles, see [Scenario execution flow in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-execution-flow.md).